The Lodge (film): Plot

 Over the next several days, Grace succumbs to anxiety, medication withdrawal, hunger, and cold.
 She begins sleepwalking and is tormented by disturbing visions and dreams, including the recurrent voice of her father sermonizing.
-She attempts to walk to the nearest town, discovering a cross-shaped cabin where she sees her father beckoning to her.
+Grace attempts to walk to the nearest town, discovering a cross-shaped cabin where she sees her father beckoning to her.
 She eventually travels in a circle, taking her back to the lodge.
-Buried in the snow, she discovers a photo of Aiden and Mia in a memorial frame, and inside, finds the children praying over a newspaper article detailing the deaths of all three from carbon monoxide poisoning on December 22, 2019.
+Buried in the snow, Grace discovers a photo of Aiden and Mia in a memorial frame, and inside, finds the children praying over a newspaper article detailing the deaths of all three from carbon monoxide poisoning on December 22, 2019.
 Aiden insists they are in purgatory, and hangs himself in the attic as proof that they are dead, only to inexplicably survive.

 Grace suffers a nervous breakdown, which intensifies when she finds her dog frozen to death outside.
 She enters a catatonic state on the porch.
 Worried she might die of exposure, the children finally admit that they have been gaslighting her the entire time, having drugged her, hidden their possessions in a crawlspace, faked the hanging, and played recordings of her father's sermons via a wireless speaker.
 With their own phones dead at last, the children unsuccessfully attempt to start the generator and bring Grace her medication, but find her convinced that they are in purgatory and must do penance to be accepted by God and ascend to heaven.

 That night, the children witness Grace self-flagellating by burning herself on the hearth.
 They hide in the attic but Grace confronts them in the morning, insisting they must "sacrifice something for the Lord" and "free themselves from idols" before setting Mia's doll on fire.
 Richard returns to discover an inconsolable Grace holding his revolver.
-In an attempt to prove her belief that they are in purgatory, she fires the gun at him, killing him.
+In an attempt to prove her belief that they are in purgatory, she first fires the gun at herself, however no bullet is fired.
+Convinced it is a sign of her incapacity of dying for being in the afterlife, she turns the gun and opens fire at Richard, shooting him in the head and killing him.
 Aiden and Mia attempt to flee in the car, but get stuck in the snow.
 Grace forces the children back into the lodge, where she seats them at the dinner table with their father's corpse and sings Nearer, My God, to Thee.
-She affixes duct tape reading "sin" over each of their mouths while a loaded gun rests on the table.
+Grace affixes duct tape reading "sin" over each of their mouths while a loaded gun rests on the table.